List of Supernatural and The Winchesters characters: Eve

 Eve, portrayed by Julia Maxwell and Samantha Smith, is also known as the "Mother of All".
 Eve was last on Earth 10,000 years ago.
 She is the original propagator of the majority of supernatural beings.
 She has been trapped in Purgatory, where the souls of the supernatural go.
 Eve is released from Purgatory in "Like a Virgin" by a sacrificial ritual.
 In "...And Then There Were None", Eve creates a being - referred to colloquially as the Khan Worm - that can enter a person's body through the ear and control their actions.
 She plants it inside a trucker, who goes on to kill his family.
 It then passes to one of his co-workers who kills 12 people.
 While investigating the murders, it infects Dean who kills his cousin Gwen, and then infects Samuel, and finally Bobby who kills Rufus while possessed.
 While possessing Bobby, it tells Dean and Sam that it was created by Eve, who intends for supernatural beings to take over the world.
 After acquiring the ashes of a Phoenix, said to be lethal to Eve, Sam, Dean, Bobby and Castiel take the fight to her in "Mommy Dearest".
 Eve reveals that her actions are purely a response to Crowley, still alive, and his capture and torture of her children.
 She speculates that he is after the souls in Purgatory, and claims that she was satisfied with the natural order of humans and monsters coexisting (with occasional bloodshed on both sides) until Crowley forced her hand.
 Eve dies after biting Dean, who had Phoenix ash in his blood, to which Crowley takes her body for autopsy.
-In "There Will Be Blood!", when the Leviathan Edgar is very dismissive towards the Alpha Vampire, he calls himself a "son of Eve", but Edgar calls the Alpha a "mutt" and Eve was "barely worth being called one of us."
+In "There Will Be Blood!", when the Leviathan Edgar is very dismissive towards the Alpha Vampire, he calls himself a "son of Eve", but Edgar calls the Alpha a "mutt" and Eve was "barely worth being called one of us".
 When Edgar calls Eve a whore, the Alpha Vampire is enraged and attacks him.
+Though Eve does not appear herself, when Dean and Castiel return to Purgatory to seek out a 'Leviathan Blossom' for a spell to be used against God, Eve sends some Leviathans after them to capture Castiel, still angered at his role in taking the souls of Purgatory.
+However, Cas escapes with one of the Blossoms before he can be brought to her.